-MODULE - 1 : Core Course

-LEGAL EDUCATION AND RESEARCH METHODOLOGY.
+MODULE - 1: LEGAL EDUCATION AND RESEARCH

+Core Course METHODOLOGY.
-Co.1 A post-graduate student of law should get an insight into the objectives of legal education.
-He should have an exposure to programmes like organisation of seminars, publication of law journals and holding of legal aid clinics.

-Co.2 Law is taught in different ways in different countries.

-Co.3 The LL.M course, being intended also to produce lawyers with better competence and expertise, it is imperative that the student should familiarise himself with the different systems of legal education.

-Co.4 The lecture method both at LL.B level and LL.M level has many demerits.
-The existing lacunae can be eliminated by following other methods of learning such as case methods, problem method, discussion method, seminar method and a combination of all these methods.

-Co.5 The student has to be exposed to these methods so as to develop his skills.
-Growth of legal science in India depends on the nature and career of legal research.

-Co.6 The syllabus is designed to develop also skills in research and writing in a systematic manner.
+- Co.1 A post-graduate student of law should get an insight into the objectives of legal education.
+He should have an exposure to programmes like organisation of seminars, publication of law journals and holding of legal aid clinics. - Co.2 Law is taught in different ways in different countries. - Co.3 The LL.M course, being intended also to produce lawyers with better competence and expertise, it is imperative that the student should familiarise himself with the different systems of legal education. - Co.4 The lecture method both at LL.B level and LL.M level has many demerits.
+The existing lacunae can be eliminated by following other methods of learning such as case methods, problem method, discussion method, seminar method and a combination of all these methods. - Co.5 The student has to be exposed to these methods so as to develop his skills.
+Growth of legal science in India depends on the nature and career of legal research. - Co.6 The syllabus is designed to develop also skills in research and writing in a systematic manner.

-15

-Unit - 1.
+- Unit 1.
 Objectives of Legal Education.

-Unit -2.
-Lecture Method of Teaching - Merits and Demerits.
+- Unit -2.
+Lecture Method of Teaching Merits and Demerits.

-Unit - 3.
+- Unit 3.
 The Problem Method.

-Unit -4.
-Discussion Method and its suitability at postgraduate level
+- Unit -4.
+Discussion Method and its suitability at postgraduate level teaching.

-teaching.

-Unit - 5.
+- Unit 5.
 The Seminar Method of teaching.

-Unit - 6.
-Examination system and problems in evaluation - external and internal assessment.
+- Unit 6.
+Examination system and problems in evaluation external and internal assessment.

-Unit - 7.
-Student participation in law school programmes - organization of seminars, publication of journal and assessment of teachers.
+- Unit 7.
+Student participation in law school programmes organization of seminars, publication of journal and assessment of teachers.

-Unit - 8.
-Clinical legal education - legal aid, arbitration, mediation.
+- Unit 8.
+Clinical legal education legal aid, arbitration, mediation.

-Unit - 9.
+- Unit 9.
 Research Methods.

-5

-9.1.
+- 9.1.
 Socio Legal Research.

-9.2.
+- 9.2.
 Doctrinal and non-doctrinal.

-9.3.
+- 9.3.
 Relevance of empirical research.

-9.4.
+- 9.4.
 Induction and deduction.

-5.4.

 Unit - 10.
 Identification of Problem of research.

 10.1.
-What is a research problem ?
+What is a research problem?
 10.2.
 Survey of available literature and bibliographical research.

-10.2.7 Legislative materials including subordinate legislation, notifications and policy statements.

-10.2.2

-methods of discovering the "rule of the case" tracing

-the history of important cases and ensuring that these

-24

-have not been over-ruled; discovering judicial conflict in the area pertaining to the research problem and the reasons thereof.
-10.2.3.
-Juristic writings - a survey of juristic literature relevant 10.2.4. to select problems in India and foreign periodicals.
-Compilation of list of reports or special studies conducted relevant to the problem.
+10.2.1.
+Legislative materials including subordinate legislation, notifications and policy statements.
+10.2.2.
+Decisional materials including foreign decisions: methods of discovering the "rule of the case" tracing the history of important cases and ensuring that these have not been over-ruled; discovering judicial conflict in the area pertaining to the research problem and the reasons thereof.
+Juristic writings - a survey of juristic literature relevant 10.2.3. to select problems in India and foreign periodicals.
+Compilation of list of reports or special studies 10.2.4. conducted relevant to the problem.

 Unit - 11.
-Prepa aration of the Research Design.
+Preparation of the Research Design.

 11.1.
 Formulation of the Research problem.

+•

 11.2.
-Devising tools and techniques for collection of data : 1 Methodology.
+Devising tools and techniques for collection of data:

+Methodology.

 11.2.1.
-Methods for the collection of statutory and case 401 materials and juristic literature.
+Methods for the collection of statutory and case

+materials and juristic literature.

 11.2.2.
 Use of historical and comparative research materials.

 11.2.3.
 Use of observation studies.

 11.2.4.
 Use of questionnaires / interview.

 11.2.5.
 Use of case studies.

 11.2.6.
-Sampling procedures - design of sample, types of sampling to be adopted.
+Sampling procedures - design of sample, types of

+sampling to be adopted.

 11.2.7.
 Use of scaling techniques.

 11.2.8.
 Jurimetrics.

 11.3.
-Computerized Research - A study of legal research programmes such as Lexis and West law coding.
-1 11.4.
-Classification and tabulation of data - use of cards for data collection - Rules for tabulation.
-Explanation of tabulated data.
-11.5.
-Analysis of data.
+Computerized Research - A study of legal research

+programmes such as Lexis and West law coding.

+11.4.
+Classification and tabulation of data - use of cards for

+data collection - Rules for tabulation.
+Explanation of
-1. S.K.
-Agrawal (Ed.), Legal Education in India (1973), Tripathi, Bombay.

-- 2. N.R.
+- 1. S.K.
+Agrawal (Ed.), Legal Education in India (1973), Tripathi, Bombay. - 2.
+N.R.
 Madhava Menon, (ed.)
 A Handbook of Clinical Legal Education, (1988) Eastern Book Company, Lucknow. - 3.
 ILI Publication, Legal Research and Methodology.